simonesilvestroni/m2m-website/_posts/2023-03-28-waves-switched-to-subscription-and-people-are-angry.md

 ## Conclusions

 I still have my Waves plug-ins, some of which I’ve been using for a long time.
-Since my workstation is at the end of its macOS supported life, I don’t fear obsolescence because I won’t (can’t) upgrade my OS beyond Monterey.
+Since my workstation is at the end of its macOS supported life, I don’t fear imminent obsolescence because I won’t (can’t) upgrade my OS beyond Monterey.

 What about the day when I’ll have to upgrade my hardware?
 I’ll move on and switch to something I already own, such as the single modules from my **iZotope** Ozone Advanced, smaller actors like **Voxengo**, **Klanghelm**, **Tokyo Dawn Labs**, **Analogue Obsession**, or buy from different companies like **Plugin Alliance** or **FabFilter**.
 I’ll probably use more [Reaper](/blog/tag/reaper/)’s stock plug-ins — and the ones developed by its awesome community — wherever possible.